Dance part of every young person’s education!

 Dance is a valued part of every person’s education, offering creative, healthy and stimulating experiences for all Australians throughout their lives.

-Supporting dance in education
+We are supporting dance in education through

 • Accredited professional development courses for dance educators in schools and studios.
 Nationally recognised teaching standards for dance educators are delivered through registered training organisations and safe dance practice is embedded into teacher education programs.